-They are defined contribution schemes and the contribution amount is established by the fund's bylaws.223 All complementary pension funds are independent legal entities, with their own capital.
+Contractual pension funds are defined contribution schemes and the contribution amount is established by the fund's bylaws.
+These funds are independent legal entities, with their own capital.
 Their governance is based on the principle of equal representation among employers and employees.